bekk/bekk-christmas/post/kotlin/it’s-in-the-small-things.md

 * componentN()
 * copy()

-Creating new christmas trees are done like this:
+Creating new a new christmas tree object is done like this:

 ```
 val christmasTree = ChristmasTree(200, 100, 500)
 ```

-Using and accessing the values are done like this:
+Using and accessing the values is done like this:

 ```
-println(christmasTree.height)   //200println(christmasTree.radius)   //100println(christmasTree.price)    //500
+println(christmasTree.height)   // 200
+println(christmasTree.radius)   // 100
+println(christmasTree.price)    // 500
 ```

 The toString-method prints the values like this:

 ```
-println(christmasTree.toString()) //ChristmasTree(height=200, radius=100, price=500)
+println(christmasTree.toString()) // ChristmasTree(height=200, radius=100, price=500)
 ```

 ## Summary

-Kotlin data classes gives us less and more concise code, and with this more maintainable applications .
+Kotlin data classes gives us less and more concise code, and with this more maintainable applications.